 - In the left-side navigation pane, click Applications.

 - In the top navigation bar of the Applications page, select the region where you want to deploy the application.
-On the page that appears, select the namespace that you want to manage and click Create Application.
+On the page that appears, select the microservice namespace that you want to manage and click Create Application.

 - In the Cluster Type section, click Kubernetes Cluster.

-- Select Namespace from the drop-down list.
+- Select Default from the Microservice Namespaces drop-down list.

 - Select default from the K8s Namespace drop-down list.